 A purchase order (PO) is the order request sent from a buyer to a seller.
 This document contains details about the type and quantity of items being ordered.
 It will also outline the purchase prices that have been agreed upon and the payment terms.
 Buyers use purchase orders to ensure the products that arrive are indeed the products they ordered.

 Since the introduction of purchase orders into retail industries, the purchasing process has become more efficient and allows for better inventory and payment tracking.
-To submit a purchase order, the buyer typically uses an electronic software system which allows for better tracking and electronic submission to suppliers.
+To submit a purchase order, the buyer typically uses an electronic software system that allows for better tracking and electronic submission to suppliers.

 Purchase orders provide necessary details sellers and buyers use to keep accurate data on past sales or purchases.